rjb/KeylimePHP/ReadMe.txt

 KeylimePHP is a micro framework for quickly writing simple and clean PHP applications.

-It was created in 2006 so it is in need of some overhalling.
+It was created in 2006 so it is in need of some overhauling.

 The only dependency is PHP5 and Pear.